BIDS/repro-case-studies/case-studies/zzhang.md

 * customers (if any)

-##### Workflow narrative

-###### Term Definition
 Before explaining the details of the diagram, I will first briefly review the software and systems that are used in this case study.

-FITS (Flexible Image Transport System) is a widely adopted image format in the astronomy and cosmology community.
+-   FITS (Flexible Image Transport System) is a widely adopted image format in the astronomy and cosmology community.
 It is a fixed format with the image metadata as text and the actual image as binary format.

-SEP (Source Extraction Python) is the software that detects light source objects from images.
+-   SEP (Source Extraction Python) is the software that detects light source objects from images.
 It rewrites the SEXtractor software by exposing primitive functionalities through a library interface with both C and Python.

-Apache Spark is a popular distributed computing framework in cloud computing.
+-   Apache Spark is a popular distributed computing framework in cloud computing.
 It offers implicit parallelism and the lineage-based fault tolerance through the Resilient Distributed Dataset (RDD) abstraction.
 Spark is built using the Scala programming language which compiles a program that is executable on Java Virtual Machine (JVM).

-JNI (Java Native Interface) provides a method to call existing C libraries inside a Java/Scala program.
+-   JNI (Java Native Interface) provides a method to call existing C libraries inside a Java/Scala program.
 C and Java/Scala data structures can be used to exchange information between the two runtimes.

-Amazon EC2 (Elastic Compute Cloud) is a public cloud service provided by Amazon.
+-   Amazon EC2 (Elastic Compute Cloud) is a public cloud service provided by Amazon.
 Users can request a number of compute nodes with various hardware and software combination.

-Amazon S3 is a data storage service provided by Amazon.
+-   Amazon S3 is a data storage service provided by Amazon.
 Users can host there dataset on S3.

-NERSC (National Energy Research Scientific Computing Center) is a high performance computing facility operated by Lawrence Berkeley National Lab.
+-   NERSC (National Energy Research Scientific Computing Center) is a high performance computing facility operated by Lawrence Berkeley National Lab.
 It hosts a few supercomputers and clusters.

-SDSS (Sloan Digital Sky Survey) is a large scale sky survey, its data is publicly available online.
+-   SDSS (Sloan Digital Sky Survey) is a large scale sky survey, its data is publicly available online.

-Thread safety is an operating system concept that describes the concurrent execution of multiple threads safely manipulating shared data structures.
+-   Thread safety is an operating system concept that describes the concurrent execution of multiple threads safely manipulating shared data structures.

-###### Narrative
 The process begins with team brainstorming of how modern computer software and hardware can accelerate the astronomy image processing pipeline.
 This requires a wide and also deep understanding of the state-of-the-art research and technical solution.
 In this research, we gather domain expertise (astronomers), cloud computing expertise and high performance computing expertise.
 We review the existing work and we think using cloud computing software-hardware stack can improve the overall application performance, but we have no idea by how much it can improve.
 The research is an exploratory process to implement the idea and quantitatively measure the improvements if there is any.

 The Team Brainstorming and Merit Evaluation phase happened back and forth as we keep asking why are we building such a project.